Skip to main content

 The College encourages student participation in student organizations and activities.
 Although student activities are viewed as secondary to the purpose of academic preparation, they are, nevertheless, an important part of student growth and development.

 The student activities program is designed to provide a variety of meaningful educational, cultural, and social experiences.
 The program may include student government, publications, departmental clubs, and special interest groups.
-For additional information, visit the VGCC website at https://www.vgcc.edu/student-activities-athletics
+For additional information, visit the VGCC website at VGCC Student Activities and Athletics

 Ambassador Program